overlookmotel/sequelize-hierarchy/README.md

 	// ]
 });

-// get all the descendents of a particular item folder.find({
+// Get all the descendents of a particular item folder.find({
     where: { name: 'a' },
     include: {